TNO/knowledge-engine/README.md

 *Increasing the HTTP timeouts*

-By default, a KER waits `5` seconds max for a HTTP response from another KER when sending a message via the inter-KER protocol.
+By default, a KER waits `5` seconds max for a HTTP connection response from another KER when sending a message via the inter-KER protocol.
 The time is configurable via the `ke.http.timeout` property